 Negi Springfield of Mahou Sensei Negima!!, in spite of being a talented young warrior, is so kind-hearted he even offered mercy to a Demon Lord who destroyed his village and crippled his cousin.
 His kindness and merciful nature has almost cost him his life on more than one occasion.

 He tends to show mercy when he perceives an unvoiced If I Wanted You Dead... subtext — he's just painfully ready to see those.
 He also benefits more from showing mercy than he would from finishing enemies of the week off.
 For example, the Demon Lord (who was just a summoned lackey anyway) dropped on its way back home the second hint so far that the village massacre did no truly permanent harm to anybody... except emotionally, if Negi let it...

 In Super Dimension Fortress Macross/Robotech Millia insists that Max shoot to disable Zentradi battlepods to simply put them out of action instead of killing them to show that the Terrans are serious about wanting peace.
-Even though this could be seen as completely insane considering the Zentradi finally decided to fight full out to destroy the ship, Hikaru Ichijo learns what his wingmates are doing and joins this act of mercy along with other pilots despite the dire situation.
+Even though this could be seen as completely insane considering the Zentradi finally decided to fight full out to destroy the Macross, Hikaru Ichijo learns what his wingmates are doing and joins this act of mercy along with other human pilots despite the dire situation.
 As it turns out, this gesture actually saves the ship because many of the Zentrani forces, already becoming enthralled with Terran culture, learn about the humans' mercy and decide to mutiny throughout the fleet to stop the fight.
 Commander Breetai is horrified at the unprecedented insubordination and is forced to order an immediate ceasefire in direct violation of his orders.